xtor/RTC-Testbench/tests/multidomain/README.md

 ### Software Dependencies

-As of July 2026, this test requires several patches to the upstream Debian 13 and Linux kernel software baselines.
+As of July 2026, this test requires several changes to the upstream Debian 13 and Linux kernel software baselines.

 * Linux kernel